cmsc330fall23/cmsc330fall23/projects/project6.md

 In this case, we would want to call `eval [("x",Some(3)] "x + 1"`.
 Consider how this would change for our project.

+To make things simpler, you can assume that any intial call to `reduce`, `eager` and `laze` will always include the empty environment.

 #### `isalpha`
 - **Type:** `lambda_ast -> lambda_ast -> bool`
 - **Description:** Returns true if the two inputs are alpha equivalent to each other, false otherwise. `fresh()` might prove to be useful here.